OnePlus Nord 2 5G review: unboxing and first impression of the smartphone

 Hardware

-I was a little skeptical at first Proprocessor choice.
-MediaTek doesn't really have a good reputation in the industry, but I think it's improved over the last few months.
-The performance is excellent in everyday life, in Geekbench the values are only slightly below flagships from last year (Note 20 Ultra/ Galaxy S20), but still well below a OnePlus 8 Pro.
+I was a little skeptical when it came to choosing the processor.
+MediaTek doesn't really have a good reputation in the industry, but in my opinion it has improved in recent months.
+The performance is excellent in everyday use, and in Geekbench the values are only slightly below last year's flagships (Note 20 Ultra/Galaxy S20), but still significantly below a OnePlus 8 Pro.

 The main camera makes good pictures on the first impression, the 8 megapixel ultra-wide-angle camera is just "okay".
 The money from the third sensor (mono) should have been invested in a better ultra-wide-angle camera (like Asus for example with the SAMSUNG 8 has made).
 The camera AI is surprisingly good.
 This recognizes the scene that is currently to be mapped and thus sets an automatic focus.
 Videos in 1080p look good, in 4K the stabilization jerks a little.